silnrsi/font-scheherazade/documentation/source/developer.md

 The fonts are built using a completely free and open source workflow using industry-standard tools ([fonttools](https://github.com/fonttools/fonttools)), a package of custom python scripts ([pysilfont](https://github.com/silnrsi/pysilfont)), and a build and packaging system ([Smith](https://github.com/silnrsi/smith)).
 The whole toolchain is available as a Docker container.

 Full instructions for setting up the tools and building SIL fonts are available on a dedicated web site: [Building and Modifying SIL Fonts](https://writingsystems.info/topics/fonts/building-and-modifying-sil-fonts/).
-Additional developer information specific to SIL’s Arabic fonts can be found at [font-arab-tools README](https://github.com/silnrsi/font-arab-tools/blob/master/documentation/developer/README.md).
+Additional developer information specific to SIL’s Arabic fonts can be found at [font-arabic README](https://github.com/silnrsi/font-arabic/blob/master/documentation/developer/README.md).

 In addition, much of the code for Scheherazade New, Harmattan, and Lateef is shared.
-Carefully review the [font-arab-tools developer](https://github.com/silnrsi/font-arab-tools/blob/master/documentation/developer/developer.md) documentation to see how the code is shared.
+Carefully review the [font-arabic developer](https://github.com/silnrsi/font-arabic/blob/master/documentation/developer/developer.md) documentation to see how the code is shared.

 ## Building